Create and manage Smart display campaigns

 Step 4.
 Enter your assets

-Enter several assets per category – that is, at least 3 headlines, descriptions, logos and images.
+Enter several assets per category – headlines, descriptions, logos and images.
 Enter one landing page.
-Important: your assets must be fully interchangeable within each given Smart display ad.
+Important: Your assets must be fully interchangeable within each given Smart display ad.
 Any headline, for example, could be paired with any description.
 Here are the guidelines for each type of asset:

 - Headlines: Your headlines are the first line of your ad.
 Headlines can be up to 25 characters.
-Write headlines that make sense combined with any of your descriptions, any of your images and your landing page.
+Write headlines that make sense combined with any of your descriptions, images and landing page.

-- Description: Your descriptions add to your headline and invites people to take action.
+- Description: Your descriptions add to your headline and invite people to take action.
 They can be up to 70 characters.
-Write descriptions that make sense combined with any of your headlines, any of your images and your landing page.
+Write descriptions that make sense combined with any of your headlines, images and landing page.

 - Logos: Upload 1:1 square logos.
 The recommended dimensions are 1200 × 1200, but logos can be as small as 128 × 128.
 In addition, if applicable, upload a landscape logo with an aspect ratio of 4:1.
 The recommended dimensions for a landscape logo are 512 × 128.
 A transparent background is best, as long as the logo is centred.
 Upload logos that combine well with any of your headlines, descriptions and images.
 The maximum file size is 1 MB, and most common non-.gif formats are accepted.

 - Images: To get the greatest reach, upload multiple 1.91:1 landscape images.
-The recommended dimensions are 1200 x 628 and 1200 × 1200, but images can be as small as 600 × 314 and 600 × 600.
+The recommended dimensions are 1200 × 628 (landscape) and 1200 × 1200 (square), but images can be as small as 600 × 314 (landscape) and 300 × 300 (square).
 Upload images that work well with your logo and make sense combined with any of your headlines, any of your descriptions and your landing page.
-The maximum file size is 1 MB, and most common non-.gif formats are accepted.
+The maximum file size is 1 MB and the supported file types are JPG, PNG and static GIF.

 Step 5.
 Let the system optimise for conversions

 Step 7.
-Use your report to make small, incremental changes
+Use your asset report to make small, incremental changes

-After you check your asset report for a new campaign, you may choose to remove “low” assets and replace them with assets more like your “best” performing ones.
-After those assets generate enough performance data to be ranked, which can take up to 2 weeks, you may choose to again remove “low” performing assets.
+After you check your asset report for a new campaign, you may choose to remove 'low' assets and replace them with assets more like your 'best' performing ones.
+After those assets generate enough performance data to be ranked, which can take up to two weeks, you may choose to again remove 'low' performing assets.

 Important: To avoid volatility and enhance optimisation, don’t make big, sweeping changes to your campaign.